-Regular vaccinations for the control of contagious diseases, as well as preventative treatments for internal; i.e., worms and external fleas and parasites, need to be provided to safeguard the general health of dogs.
+Regular vaccinations for the control of contagious diseases, as well as preventative treatments for internal, such as worms and external fleas and parasites, need to be provided to safeguard the general health of dogs.
 Frequency of treatment depends on the product used and life stage of the dog.

 Puppies should be vaccinated (at least 8 days prior to rehoming), wormed and desexed before going to a new home.
-They require a course of vaccinations from 6-8 weeks of age.
+They require a course of vaccinations from 6 to 8 weeks of age.
 They also need more frequent worming than adults, starting at around 2 weeks of age.
 Seek veterinary advice regarding vaccination and worming regimes.

-Dogs should receive regular check ups of their teeth for dental problems and be fed raw bones or other appropriate chewing/ teeth cleaning substitutes to help prevent dental problems from occurring.
+Dogs should receive regular check ups of their teeth for dental problems and be fed raw bones or other appropriate chewing or teeth cleaning substitutes to help prevent dental problems from occurring.
 Talk to a veterinarian for advice on dental health.